 Sandy D’Alemberte Begins Presidency

-January 1994Talbot “Sandy” D’Alemberte begins serving as FSU president.
-During his tenure he is known for his dedication to academic excellence, intellectual freedom, heritage and historic preservation.
+January 1994Talbot “Sandy” D’Alemberte begins serving as FSU president during a period of growth, with enrollment exceeding 30,000.
+His tenure is marked by a strong commitment to academic excellence, intellectual freedom, and heritage and historic preservation.

 -